-Effective October 31st: The Rascal Animal Hospital and Emergency Care is open 8 am to 8 pm / 7 days a week year-round.
+Effective October 31st, 2017 the Rascal Animal Hospital and Emergency Care is open 8 am to 8 pm / 7 days a week year-round.
 A veterinarian will be on site or on call 24 hours a day to provide care to hospitalized patients.
 Also, there will be a registered veterinarian technician with other staff members present for hospitalized patients.

 *** Pricing is subject to change ***

-Wellness Exam for vaccine or general healthy check up (does not include wellness procedures or vaccines): $32.50 (8am-8pm)
+Wellness Exam for vaccine or general healthy check up (does not include wellness procedures or vaccines): $25 for first pet, $20 each additional pet during same time.
+(8am-8pm)

 Drop-off fee / Day board: $10